 You can’t go wrong with a classic holiday style.
 The idea is to bring out the traditional Christmas decor while keeping it classy.
 Keep things traditional during the holidays with the cozy red and green Christmas colours while elevating the look with the addition of a bold colour like navy.

-The best way to achieve this look is taking something that is classic and giving it an updated look.
+The best way to achieve this look is to take something that is classic and give it an updated look.
 For example, displaying Christmas cards was a tradition I recall growing up.
-My parents and my friend’s homes all had a designated area to show off all of the holiday love by displaying cards.
+My parents’ and my friend’s homes all had a designated area to show off all of the holiday love by displaying cards.
 While that look is somewhat outdated, you can keep things traditional by hanging the cards on a piece of twine to display them.

 One of the incredible sides to the classic look is that it allows you to incorporate decorations that may have been passed down and hold so many memories to you.